 The fatigue itself is like a perpetual state of heaviness, not just like you haven’t slept enough, but like your limbs are actually weighted down.
 I find myself planning from the start of the day ‘if I do this, I won’t be able to do this’ like there’s limited fuel in the tank.
 I no longer park in the cheap car park and walk to the shops.
 I park as close to the shops as possible.
 On a bad day, I can sort the washing, but I’ll need to sit down to recover afterward.
 I can’t stand through a rehearsal anymore, and I may need to sit and recover before I have the energy to travel home.
 Last Autumn I loved walking around the lake in the park.
 Sometimes now I cannot even walk to the end of my road.

 In my research, I came across a Facebook group called ‘Nancy’s Nook Endometriosis Education’.

 I learned two important things here.
 One, that there are only seven experts in the UK successfully treating Endometriosis.
 Secondly, that the drugs I was being offered on the NHS can have horrific side effects.

 I made an appointment to see a specialist in Manchester (for those who justifiably lose track of where we live, its presently Leeds) and have since had exploratory surgery.

 After much discussion and indecision, he agreed I could start the drugs on my return from travelling.
-The surgery is a six month waiting list, with a six week recovery.
-That’s not until 2018 though, and I’ve a lot still to get done in 2017!
+The surgery is a six-month waiting list, with a six-week recovery.
+That’s not until 2018 though, and I have a lot still to get done in 2017!

 I consider myself pretty lucky most days.
 Ok, so I can’t say that without remembering that Endometriosis left me infertile, but a whole lot of people suffer a lot more than me.